Greg Ellingson: Tampa Bay Storm

-Remaining in the Tampa Bay area, Ellingson returned to the arena game to start 2013, playing for the Tampa Bay Storm.
+Remaining in the Tampa Bay area, Ellingson returned to the arena game to start 2013, playing for the AFL's Tampa Bay Storm.
 In 10 games, Ellingson's 71 catches produced 987 yards and 16 touchdowns, attracting interest from Canadian teams.

 Hamilton Tiger-Cats

 Greg Ellingson signed with the Hamilton Tiger-Cats of the Canadian Football League on May 30, 2013, in time for the 2013 CFL season.
 Ellingson led all receivers in the Tiger-Cats' second preseason game against the Winnipeg Blue Bombers with two catches for 84 yards and a touchdown.
 His touchdown came on a 58-yard strike from quarterback Henry Burris in the second quarter.
 The Tiger-Cats won the game 52–0.

 Ellingson made his CFL regular season debut on June 28 versus the Toronto Argonauts at the Rogers Centre, and finished second on the team with six catches for 120 yards.
 The Tiger-Cats lost the game 39–34.
 Ellingson's first career CFL touchdown came on July 27, 2013, when he caught a 39-yard pass from Burris in the second quarter of a game against the Saskatchewan Roughriders.
 He went on to lead the Ticats in catches (5) and yards (114) in the 32 – 20 loss.
 Ellingson played in 12 consecutive games of the CFL season and was having an outstanding rookie campaign.
 He missed the final 6 games of the regular season with an injury, prior to his injury he was on pace for a 1200-yard season (66.6 yards per game).
 Ellingson appeared in all 3 of the Ti-Cats post-season games totaling 114 yards on 11 receptions, one of which was for a touchdown.
 The Tiger-Cats lost in the 101st Grey Cup to the Roughriders.

 His second season in the CFL was also cut short due to injury.
 Ellingson only managed to play in 7 of the 18 regular season games, and also missed out on the Tiger-Cats 2 playoff games.
 Ellingson managed to rack up 429 receiving yards on 32 catches.